What We Are Learn On This Post

-State Transition Testing is one of the black box testing techniques. in our previous post, we have discussed other testing techniques in detail like Boundary Value Analysis, Equivalence Partitioning, and Decision Table Techniques.
+State Transition Testing is one of the black box testing techniques. in our previous post, we discussed other detailed testing techniques, like Boundary Value Analysis, Equivalence Partitioning, and Decision Table Techniques.

-In this post, we are going to clear all the doubts that come to our minds while implementing State Transition Testing.
-So, Let’s start with a small introduction of the State Transition Testing.
+In this post, we will clear all the doubts that come to our minds while implementing State Transition Testing.
+So, Let’s start with a small introduction to State Transition Testing.

-A state transition test is any test where you write a sequence of input values and check if that sequence causes the system to make a transition from its initial state into some other state, and then check what happens after that.
+A state transition test is any test where you write a sequence of input values and check if that sequence causes the system to transition from its initial state into some other state and then check what happens after that.

-If the post-state is correct, then the initial state was a valid one.
-This approach can also be applied to more than two states by having the system transition into multiple states.
+If the post state is correct, the initial state is valid.
+This approach can also be applied to more than two states by transitioning the system into multiple states.

 State transition testing predicts how a system will respond when given different inputs.
-This helps to analyze the application’s behavior for any input conditions, whether it’s expected or not. to do this the Tests can provide positive and negative input values and record the software’s behavior.
+This helps to analyze the application’s behavior for any input conditions, whether expected or not. to do this, the Tests can provide positive and negative input values and record the software’s behavior.

 When to Use State Transition?

 The basic purpose of a state transition test is to define the success and failure criteria by identifying appropriate transitions between states.
-This can be achieved through different State Transition testing techniques which are discussed below in detail.
+This can be achieved through detailed State Transition testing techniques discussed below.

 Based on your project requirements, you need to decide when to use state transition during feature testing: